muskie9/silverstripe-carousel/README.md

 The default template assumes you are using [Bootstrap 5](https://getbootstrap.com/), and requires no additional javascript.
 If you are not using Bootstrap, you can use a custom template and include your own javascript.

+Note - if you are not including all of Bootstrap, you will need to manually include the carousel component.

 ## Maintainers
  *  [Dynamic](http://www.dynamicagency.com) (<dev@dynamicagency.com>)